alfonzii/dlc-fast-prototyping/README.md

 ```
 This allows testing core cryptographic primitives.

-> Only ecdsa or schnorr features are relevant for function-level benchmarks.
+> Only adaptor signature scheme and anticipation point computation features are relevant for function-level benchmarks.

 ### Run Comparative Decision Benchmarks